DeCavalcante crime family: Current position and leadership

 Between 1999 and 2005, about 45 men were imprisoned, including the family's consigliere and seven capos.
 With the decline of the DeCavalcante family, New York's Five Families have taken over many of the rackets in northern New Jersey.
-Riggi was in jail until November 27, 2012, and he died in 2015.
+Riggi was in jail until November 27, 2012, and died in 2015.
 Longtime acting boss Francesco Guarraci died of cancer in 2016.

-In March 2015, the FBI arrested 10 members and associates of the crime family on charges of conspiracy to commit murder and distribution of drugs, including 71 year-old captain Charles "Beeps" Stango and 72 year-old consigliere Frank Nigro.
+In March 2015, the FBI arrested 10 members and associates of the crime family on charges of conspiracy to commit murder and distribution of drugs, including 71-year-old captain Charles "Beeps" Stango and 72-year-old consigliere Frank Nigro.
 Associates Rosario Pali and Nicholas DeGidio were convicted on April 4, 2017, after pleading guilty to distributing more than 500 grams of cocaine.
-DeGidio was sentenced to 1½ years in prison, and Pali was sentenced to over 6 years.
-Luigi Oliveri was charged with the possession of contraband cigarettes.
+DeGidio was sentenced to one and a half years in prison, and Pali was sentenced to over six years.
+Luigi Oliveri was charged with possession of contraband cigarettes and sentenced to six years in prison.

-In March 2017, Stango was sentenced to 10 years in federal prison for conspiracy to commit murder.
+In March 2017, Stango was sentenced to ten years in federal prison for conspiracy to commit murder.
 Stango reportedly wanted Nigro and associate Paul Colella to get permission from the New Jersey hierarchy to kill Luigi Oliveri, but the murder was not committed because Stango did not get an answer.
 Prosecutors claimed that Stango and his son had plans to open a high-end escort service in Toms River, New Jersey.

-In 2016, Anthony Stango Jr. was sentenced to 6 years in prison after pleading guilty to using a telephone in interstate commerce to conduct a prostitution operation, conspiring to distribute five grams or more of cocaine, distributing more than $70,000 worth of cocaine, and possessing a shotgun as a convicted felon.
+In 2016, Anthony Stango Jr. was sentenced to six years in prison after pleading guilty to using a telephone in interstate commerce to conduct a prostitution operation, conspiring to distribute five grams or more of cocaine, distributing more than $70,000 worth of cocaine, and possessing a shotgun as a convicted felon.

-In 2016, longtime member Charles "Big Ears" Majuri became the new official boss of the family.
+In 2015, longtime member Charles "Big Ears" Majuri became the new official boss of the family.

 In July 2022, capo Charlie Stango was released from federal prison and went into a New York halfway house.

 On January 2, 2023, longtime family member and former influential capo Paolo "Paul" Farina died of natural causes at the age of 96.

-In late 2025, family boss Charles Majuri began to step into retirement while shifting power to Domenico "Mimmo" Marzullo, who will become the family's new boss.
+In late 2025, family boss Charles Majuri began to step into retirement while shifting power to Domenico "Mimmo" Marzullo, Majuri's successor as the family's boss.
+Majuri died of natural causes in September 2026, aged 85.